axians/microServiceBus.docs/nav/_quickreference/running-microservicebus-node-on-a-yocto-image.md

 >Tip!
 For more info regarding Yocto please visit [Yocto project](https://www.yoctoproject.org/)

 ### RAUC
-This image use [RAUC](https://www.rauc.io/) software to apply firmware updates. *MicroServiceBus-node* will download new firmware from mSB.com and call RAUC install over d-bus to trigger the update.
+This image use [RAUC](https://www.rauc.io/) software to apply firmware updates. *microServiceBus-node* will download new firmware from mSB.com and call RAUC install over d-bus to trigger the update.
 RAUC use X.509 cryptography to sign the update bundles, in this tutorial the example bundles is signed using an demo key.

 >Tip!
 For more info regarding RAUC please visit [RAUC](https://www.rauc.io/)